h-r-v/FCP/README.md

 - AI Models:

   - finalized\_model.sav: This model is used to classify the instructions into functions.

   Ex: If the input is &quot;add all elements in the column points&quot; will be classified as &quot;sum&quot;

   - glove.6B.50d.txt: Is the Stanford generated word embeddings.

 - admin\_api.py: helper file for routes\_main.py, contains different classes that lead to different results.
-- py: This is a helper file for SmartFlow.py this has all the preprocessing and prediction methods required for the NLP classification.
+- AIUtil.py: This is a helper file for SmartFlow.py this has all the preprocessing and prediction methods required for the NLP classification.
-- py: This module is used to convert json received from the front end to graph data.
+- conv.py: This module is used to convert json received from the front end to graph data.
-- py: This module is used to convert the graph data to python3 code.
+- FlowData2Code.py: This module is used to convert the graph data to python3 code.
 This is the module being used when you are accessing the &#39;/flow2code&#39; endpoint.
 - routes\_main.py: This is the main module.
 This module defines all the endpoints for the API.
-- py: used to define the port number of the application
+- settings.py: used to define the port number of the application
-- py: This module is used to parse various gsuit elements using NLP.
+- SmartFlow.py: This module is used to parse various gsuit elements using NLP.
 This is the module being used when you are accessing the &#39;/smartflow&#39; endpoint.
-- py: It is a helper module for the FlowData2Code.py and SmartFlow.py module.
+- tokenizer.py: It is a helper module for the FlowData2Code.py and SmartFlow.py module.

 Inside &#39;ABFL Branding/Frontend&#39;:

   - mxgraph: This directory contains many example projects for the mxgraph library. ( a JS library used for the frontend of the project )
   - static: this directory contains all the static files that can be accessed using the API
-- html: This is the page that is loaded up when the user accesses the &#39;/flow2code&#39; endpoint.
+  - IndexFlow2Code.html: This is the page that is loaded up when the user accesses the &#39;/flow2code&#39; endpoint.
-- html: This is the page that is loaded up when the user accesses the &#39;/smartflow&#39; endpoint.
+  - IndexSmartFlow.html: This is the page that is loaded up when the user accesses the &#39;/smartflow&#39; endpoint.

 All generated files are generated in the &#39;ABFL Branding&#39; directory.